Polymer Clay Collar Necklaces, Bibs, Cuffs, and Curved Bases

 Key takeaways

-- 1Solve the neckline arc before you cut the full set of front scallops or bib pieces
+- 1Solve the neckline arc on a curved form before cutting the full set of front scallops or bib pieces.
+The arc is what makes the collar sit instead of gap

-- 2Decide early whether the front is one rigid collar base or a set of truly loose hanging parts
+- 2Decide early whether the front is one rigid collar base or a set of loose hanging parts.
+The two builds want different connection plans

-- 3Build layered fronts from the lower row upward so the reveal stays even across the neckline
+- 3Build layered fronts from the lower row upward so each row's reveal stays even across the neckline

-- 4For many rigid collars, add the clasp after cure, but plan the hardware earlier if it affects structure or spacing
+- 4For most rigid collars, add the clasp after cure.
+Plan the hardware earlier if it changes structure, spacing, or how the back closes

 A statement collar necklace is not just a big pendant multiplied.
 It is a curved object that has to follow the neckline on purpose.
 When that curve is guessed too late, the whole piece starts fighting the neck instead of framing it.

-The cleaner workflow is to solve the collar arc first, then decide how the visible front pieces sit on that arc, then plan the rear clasp path early and attach after cure only if the closure does not affect spacing, support, or structure.
+The cleaner build order is to solve the collar arc first, then decide how the visible front pieces sit on that arc, then plan the rear clasp path early and attach after cure only if the closure does not affect spacing, support, or structure.

 Start With The Neckline Arc